Magyartanulas/magyartanulas.github.io/expressing_need.md

 In English, to express that we need something,

-The verb `kell`, is the verb for *to be required*.
+The verb `kell`, is the verb for *it is needed/required*.
 The verb is **intransitive**, meaning that there is only indefinite conjugation.
 When something is required, or someone needs something we use `kell`.

 It is a verb all on its own, but when used for expressing need only the third person is used.
 [Click here](https://cooljugator.com/hu/kell) to see the full conjugation.